-- over-eat at lunch
+- Overeat at lunch?

-- eat dinner while you’re doing other things
+- Eat dinner while doing something else?

 6 Steps to Preparing a Mindful Meal and Actually Enjoying It